rabest265/Exercises_Excel/README.md

 # Projects

-* This folder contains an assortment of projects I have worked on.
+* This folder contains an projects I have worked on relating to Excel and VBA.

-* It includes: Excel, VBA, Python, Jupyter Notebook, Pandas, numpy, and Matplotlib